Otumian-empire/swift-python/exercise0.md

 ## Note

 It is a little bit hard to navigate through the directories as a noob and if user insists on using the command-line and text editor, we recommend the watch this [video][windwos-cmd-site] for windows user and [video][unix-linux-cmd-site].
 There is more also [here][advanced-cmd].
-Though Pycharm is OK.
+You can also reference our [commandline][CLI-presentation] presentation, using powershell as administrator on windows

 ### Structure of the book

-This book user exercise instead of chapter.
+This book uses exercise instead of chapter, which should be the same.
 It is majorly divided into five parts.

 1. Exercise 1 to 8 covers the fundamentals.
 1. Exercise 9 to 13 covers some operators, loops and functions.